 \subsection{Notations}

 We put $\d:=(N-2)(n+1)+2$.
-We work over the algebraically closed field $k$.
+We work over an algebraically closed field $k$.
 We use homological gradings $d \colon M_i \to M_{i-1}$ for dg algebras and dg modules.
-All triangulated categories in this paper are considered to be $k$-linear, and assume that their Grothendieck groups are free of finite rank ($K(\D) \cong \Z^n$ for some $n$).
+Assume that all triangulated categories in this paper are $k$-linear and their Grothendieck groups are free of finite rank ($K(\D) \cong \Z^n$ for some $n$).